suchartbu/OrrWAs/README.md

 # Web Application Structure.

-OrrWAs is an Web Application Structure.
+OrrWAs is a Web Application Structure.
-- Support to Manage Multiple Applications in CodeIgniter.
+- Support to CodeIgniter Framework.
 - Support to dependency manament with Composer.
 - Support to JSON-RPC web service application.
 - Support to Netbean IDE.